caejk/fea_tools/README.md

 # fea_tools
-Useful scripts for pre- and post-processing of FEA simulations
+Useful scripts for pre- and post-processing of FEA simulations will be shared here.

+SearchNestedIncludes.py:

 Large FEA projects often have simulation solver input decks referencing files which are referencing other files and so on.